-Flagship telecommunication technologies have fascinated the industry but 5G telecom service providers should be mindful of the shifting landscape and potential impacts.
-Also, the understanding that a 5G rollout is approaching should be placed into context despite idealized scenarios, the road is likely to be evolutionary, as argued over revolutionary.
+Flagship telecommunication technologies have fascinated the industry, but 5G telecom service providers should be mindful of the shifting landscape and potential impacts on the 5G customer experience and 5G digital transformation telecom.
+Also, the understanding that a 5G rollout is approaching should be placed into context.
+Despite idealized scenarios, the road to 5G digital transformation in telecom is likely to be evolutionary, as argued over revolutionary.

 According to research from TM Forum, 87% of CSPs have begun 5G deployment and digital transformation at some level, and according to the Ericsson Mobility Report June 2020, a total of 190 million 5G subscriptions are expected by the end of 2020, and by 2025 there is a forecast of 2.8 billion 5G subscriptions globally, accounting for about 30% of all mobile subscriptions at that time.

 Speculation aside, customers finally have a glimpse of 5G emerging from concept to true progress and implementation.
 With the data usage increasing, telecom companies have aggressively developed pre-5G technologies e.g LTE Advanced, that lead 5G to enhance capacity.
 This is suggestive of the type of nuanced deployment of infrastructure that will render the 5G timeline segmentation, as opposed to a simplistic Pre-5G to 5G transition.
 We expect an active, but gradual, incorporation of technologies.